EckoTan0804/HexoBlog/source/_posts/What-the-heck-is-NN.md

 #### XOR Function — Can’t Do!❌

-Now let's look at a non-linear boolean function i.e., you cannot draw a line to separate positive inputs from the negative ones.
+Now let's look at a non-linear boolean function, i.e. [**XOR**](https://en.wikipedia.org/wiki/Exclusive_or), you can not draw a line to separate positive inputs from the negative ones.

 ![img](https://cdn-images-1.medium.com/max/1600/1*E7YhKsJ2wb-VdeXpg89lvg.png)